JBrolin90/lib/jbLib/DataTableGrid/DataTableGrid.md

     {
         InitializeComponent();

-        // Create or load your DataTable
+        // Prepare your DataTable
-        DataTable myDataTable = CreateSampleDataTable();

-        // Create the DataTableGridView
-        DataTableGridView gridView = new DataTableGridView(myDataTable);

-        // Set it as the content of the window this.Content = gridView;
-    }

-    private DataTable CreateSampleDataTable()
-    {
         DataTable table = new DataTable();
         table.Columns.Add("Name", typeof(string));
-        table.Columns.Add("Age", typeof(int));
-        table.Rows.Add("Alice", 30);
-        table.Rows.Add("Bob", 25);
-        return table;
+        table.Rows.Add("Alice");
+        table.Rows.Add("Bob");

+        // Create the DataGrid using the factory DataGrid grid = DataTableGridFactory.Produce(table);

+        // Set it as the content of the window this.Content = grid;
     }
 }
 ```

-This approach encapsulates the complexity of setting up a DataGrid for a DataTable, providing a simple interface for developers to use.
-The DataTableGridView handles the creation of the ObservableDataTable, sets up the necessary bindings, and manages the column generation, making it easy to display and interact with tabular data in your Avalonia UI application.
+This approach simplifies the process of displaying a DataTable in a DataGrid, handling all the necessary setup and binding automatically.